christinaotoboh/disk-usage-check/README.md

 ## How It Works
 1. The script first verifies it’s running as **root**.
 2. It logs a new report section with the current date and time.
-3. It checks the usage of the defined partition (e.g., `/dev/sde`).
+3. It checks the usage of the defined partition in this example it's  `/dev/sde`.
 4. Based on usage thresholds:
    - **OK**: Usage below 50%
    - **WARNING**: Usage between 50% and 89%